Nepalese Children and Community Partners Await Volunteers’ Return

 - St. Joseph’s English Academy, a private school, has 515 students who study in three separate buildings: the kindergarten block, the Middle school block, and the Secondary school block.

 - Bans Bari is a public school that has kindergarten, primary, secondary and college-level students.

 - St. John School has 150 students from Kindergarten to 8th Grade.

 - Helping marginalized and low-income women to learn English:

-- Astha Women’s School is a school for women who could not complete their school education when they were young and are dropouts.
-Now adults and most of them married with children, they want to complete their school education formally.
+- Astha Women’s School is a school for women who could not complete their education when they were young and are dropouts.
+Now adults and most of them are married with children; they want to complete their school education formally.

 - Caring for orphaned children: